 No, you are responsible for anyone that drives or parks your vehicle on the Goshen College campus.
 All fines will be sent to the person under whom the violating vehicle is registered.

 I only drive my parent’s/spouse’s car on campus a couple of times a year.
-Do I need to register it?
+Should I register it?

-Yes, you have seven days in which to register a vehicle once it first comes on to campus.
-Registration is free.
-Please register all vehicles that you may ever drive onto the campus.
+Yes, Registration is free.
+Please register all vehicles that you may ever drive onto campus with any regularity.

 I only have a vehicle on campus for a short period of time.
 What should I do?

-If your vehicle will be on campus for two weeks or less (excluding May term), you should come to the Student Life office to pick up a temporary parking permit.
-If your vehicle will be on campus for more than two weeks you must register for a permanent registration sticker.
+If your vehicle will be on campus for two weeks or less (excluding May term), you should contact Campus Safety and acquire a temporary parking permit.